-But the other criminal reacted differently.
+The other criminal, though, reacted differently.
 He recognised Jesus for who he was.
 Luke tells us that the second criminal rebuked the first "Don't you fear God? ... we are punished justly... but this man has done nothing wrong"

 And having recognised Jesus, he turns to him in hope "Jesus, remember me, when you come into your kingdom".